NobodysLackey/dev-skills-express/README.md

 ### ***Description***

-##### The goal of the lab is to put in a rep doing everything that you did during the *Express - Routers & Controllers* and *Express - Middleware* lessons.
+##### The goal of the lab is to put in repitition doing everything that we did during the *Express - Routers & Controllers* and *Express - Middleware* lessons.
 ***

 ### ***Technologies Used***